38-Year-Old Catcher – Atlanta Braves

 A.J.
 Pierzynski Contract Information:

-Agreed to one-year, $2 million contract with the Braves in December of 2014.
+Agreed to a one-year contract with the Braves in November of 2015.

 To instantly reveal our fantasy analysis of every player – including A.J.
 Pierzynski – simply subscribe now.